 - Narrowing (a stricture).
 If you have severe and long-standing inflammation it can cause scarring and narrowing of the lower oesophagus.
 This is uncommon.

 - Twisting (volvulus) or strangulation (trapping of the hernia with blockage of the circulation).
-These are rare complications which can occur with some types of hiatus hernia.
+These are rare complications which can occur with the uncommon para-oesophageal type of hiatus hernia.

 - Barrett's oesophagus.
-In this condition the cells that line the lower oesophagus change.
+The lining of the oesophagus is made up of a number of units called cells.
+In Barrett's oesophagus the cells that line the lower oesophagus change.
 The changed cells are more prone than usual to becoming cancerous.
-(About 1 or 2 people in 100 with Barrett's oesophagus develop cancer of the oesophagus.)
+(About 1 in 20 men and 1 in 33 women with Barrett's oesophagus develop cancer of the oesophagus.)

 - Cancer.
 Your risk of developing cancer of the oesophagus is slightly increased compared with the normal risk if you have long-term acid reflux.
 This small increased risk is slightly higher still in people with reflux plus a hiatus hernia.
 This is because reflux problems, on average, tend to be more severe in people with a hiatus hernia compared to those without a hiatus hernia.